conan-io/docs/reference/config_files/profiles.rst

 - Joining and defining paths, including referencing the current profile directory.
-For example, defining a toolchain which file is located besides the profile can be done.
+For example, defining a toolchain whose file is located besides the profile can be done.
   Besides the ``os`` Python module, the variable ``profile_dir`` pointing to the current profile folder is added to the context.